Two women sitting and talking with hand gestures, in a bright room with sunlight streaming in through large windows.

 At the hair salon

-In this scenario, imagine you’re at the hairdresser, and want to have a conversation with your stylist about how you’d like your hair cut and styled.
+In this scenario, imagine you want to help a family member with aphasia have a conversation with her stylist about how she’d like her hair cut.

 Ok, we’re at the hair salon doing your hair.
 We’re going to do a cut and color today.
 How much length do you want to take off?